 Move away from the hive immediately after being stung, because the bee release pheromones which alerts their community to an impending danger.
 This scent alerts sentry bees stationed at the hive entrance hundreds of bees will be on your trail in a matter of minutes.
 Not only is this pheromone on your skin, it penetrates your clothing, so be sure to wash these items before going outside again.

 Additional benefits of this heightened sense of smell include detecting imposters that are attempting to infiltrate the hive.
+They create a waxy substance called Propolis that helps protect the hive, also popular for human consumption because of their health benefits.
 They are detected and killed because they are seen as a threat to the queen.
 The queen will produce the odor to initiate mating when the hive numbers have dropped.
 The honey bees use it as a homing device to locate the hive if it has moved or after they have swarmed.

 Honey bees have five eyes, two large and three small, in the center of their head.
 These separated eyes have the ability to pick up multiple images at one time, but somehow the bees brain pixelates them.
 This allows the bee to determine what is important visual information and what items to disregard.